forrestxu123/Android-Framework-System-Design/quality/quality.md

   - AMS Crash Handling:

     AMS has a NativeCrashListener thread started at the System Server launch stage.
 It creates a UDS socket to observe the crash from the crashdump process.
 If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls handleApplicationCrashInner() for further handling.
-  - DropManagerService creates crash log information.
+  - DropBoxManagerService creates crash log information.

     Similar to the handling in Java code, the crash log is put into the /data/drop folder.